squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

  * New helper to quota session access time
  * [[Features/BumpSslServerFirst]]
  * [[Features/MimicSslServerCert]]
- * New directive to add custom HTTP headers - SquidConf:add_request_header
+ * New directive SquidConf:add_request_header for custom HTTP headers

 ## The intention is to surpass Squid-2.7, improve the upgrade path and concentrate on further performance improvements.
 Squid-2.7 missing features are listed as regressions in http://www.squid-cache.org/Versions/v3/3.HEAD/RELEASENOTES.html#s6